zkemail/.github/profile/README.md

 Q4 2023: Shipping a V1 zk email wallet on mainnet (with extensions!) on a short-term mainnet demo end to end.
 Test-drive SDK at Zuconnect Hackathon 2023.
 Make ZK regex easier to use.
 [DONE]

 **2024 High Level Plan:** Release and scale production level deployments for account recovery, 2fa, and oauth email login.
 Innovate and expand on easy and scaled email proofs for identity attestations.
+Make all SDKs simple enough to implement in 10 lines of code.

 Q1 2024: Release polished, one-click button integrations for applications with email wallets.
 [DONE] Release account recovery SDKs and SDKs for people to make new zk email apps, via writing [code in Solidity to parse email subjects](https://github.com/zkemail/ether-email-auth).
 [DONE]